How to sing high notes without straining

 Next you need to build your support and foundation – your voice doesn’t work like a whistle or flute where the air is ‘blown’ across a reed, your voice actually works more like a guitar in that vibration of your chords (like guitar strings) causes a tonal resonance in the resonance chambers in your head (like a sound-hole in an acoustic guitar).

-Positioning of the vowel is a concept I’ve developed personally here at BVS out of frustration at archaic and confusing classical terminology and techniques that are often misunderstood and utilised in an improper manner – in this case, Vowel Modification.
+Tuning your resonance, or vowel tuning as I’ve come to call it, is an advanced skill that you need to learn to be able to sing high notes without straining.
+The most common form of vowel tuning is called vowel modification, and involves changing your vowel sounds in a subtle way as you ascend in range – while this isn’t the most efficient or fine tuned way to tune your vowel, it’s a great starting point.
 Keeping it simple, Vowel Modification is the concept that as you ascend in range, you need to change the ‘character’ of your vowel to make the best use of higher and higher resonance chambers as your voice starts to ‘ping’ at a different frequency/higher tone.
 In classical technique, you follow the voice character of “OH”, then “UH” and finally “OO” as you ascend higher – you can see how this causes confusion when you’re trying to sing words and actual songs with different vowel sounds like “A” and “OO” and “EE” – especially in Rock songs like I do!
 The way that I personally sing and teach my students how to ascend without strain and REALLY power up their resonance chambers is to associate positions along the vocal tract with the required resonators – it’s super simple to do and it works in a practical sense every time you sing, even in difficult and ‘wordy’ vocal lines.
+Here’s a simple tutorial I’ve put together to show you how to tune your vowels the right way:

 Feel free to leave any questions or feedback below!